 The Nature Conservancy and many partners use this wealth of information to develop and carry out improvement projects at hundreds of culverts across the state.
 In the Penobscot, our goal is to increase access to 65% of the river’s spawning habitat (up from 4% before restoration efforts).
 Increased access to habitat should increase the size of fish and their populations thanks to these restoration projects.
 These efforts not only improve river health, but also create a safer road network Communities and businesses benefit significantly as improved road/stream crossings flood less frequently and require less costly maintenance over time.

-By the completion of the 2016 field season, 21,000 road/stream crossings had been surveyed since this effort began in 2007, which is roughly 85% of the total in the state.
+By the completion of the 2017 field season, 23,517 road/stream crossings have been surveyed since this effort began in 2007.
 The database is now the largest of its kind in the country, and is expected to include nearly 100% of Maine’s road/stream crossings by the end of the 2018 field season.